crhowell3/static-wx/README.md

 ## 💭 About

-static-wx is a simple React Router Single Page Application (SPA) that takes in a YAML-formatted configuration file containing 7-day weather forecast data and produces a downloadable graphic in PNG format.
+static-wx is a simple React Router Single Page Application (SPA) that provides both automated and manual data-driven generation of infographics for forecasts, hazard outlooks, and more.

 ## 🔰 Getting Started